Internship Information for Employers

-Sign up for Laker Leads - Laker Leads is SUNY Oswego's web based internship and job opportunity database.
-As a member of Laker Leads, you will be able to manage your own internship opportunities through your Laker Leads account.
+Sign up for Laker Leads - Laker Leads is SUNY Oswego's web based internship, co-op and job opportunity database.
+As a member of Laker Leads, you will be able to manage your own opportunities through your Laker Leads account.
 Collect resumes online, screen applicants, add, edit or delete positions all with our user friendly interface.

 An internship is the supervised, paid or unpaid, placement of a student in a business, industry, non-profit agency, governmental unit, or other work setting for a semester or summer for college credits.
 Internships are designed to enhance a students' education, broaden their understanding of a career and provide assistance to their internship location.

 The amount of academic credit awarded for an internship is determined by the amount of time the student works at the site.
 Students must be enrolled for internship credit during the time the internship hours are worked.
 Students are required to work at their internship site 40 hours for each credit to be earned.
 For example, a 3 credit internship would require 120 total hours of work at the internship site.
 View the work hours to academic credit chart.

-Fall or Spring Semester (2 - 12 credits available)
+Fall or Spring Semester: 1 - 12 credits are available

 - Assistance for short term projects.

 - Help with projects requiring special skills or knowledge (computer, graphics, public relations, etc).

 - Alerts supervisory staff to new methods and concepts.